 How many babies can a mouse have at one time?

 The number of babies a mouse can have at one time, also known as a litter, varies.
-Generally, a litter can range from 3 to 14 pups.
-However, the average litter size is often between 6 to 8 pups.
+Generally, a litter can range from 3 to 14 pups, with the average size often between 6 to 8 pups.
+The table below compares litter sizes for different types of mice.

 How many babies do mice have in a litter?